strapdata/elassandra/README.md

 * [Cassandra How To Contribute](https://wiki.apache.org/cassandra/HowToContribute)

 When cloning Elassandra, use **git clone --recurse-submodules https://github.com/strapdata/elassandra** to clone the strapdata-cassandra submodule and check that your are using the same strapdata-cassandra version in your *core/pom.xm* and in this submodule.
 Alternatively, this submodule can point to your own cassandra branch, assuming this branch include mandatory modifications to support Elassandra, see [strapdata-cassandra](https://github.com/strapdata/cassandra) for details.

+Then, to build from sources, run **mvn clean packages -DskipTests**.

 Elassandra documentation is based on [sphinx](http://www.sphinx-doc.org/en/stable/rest.html) and published on [readthedoc.org](https://readthedocs.org/).
 Source RestructuredText files are located at [Elassandra source documentation](https://github.com/strapdata/elassandra/tree/master/docs/elassandra).
 To build the documentation, just run **make html** from the *${project.dir}/docs/elassandra*.